 - Aggregate increase of 10% more startups (companies less than 5 years old) by 2021, contributing 500-1,000 new jobs

-- Develop model entrepreneurial ecosystem, including a) Kauffman food sector project and b) strengthening and coordinating existing startup ecosystem.
+- Develop a model entrepreneurial ecosystem, including a) the Kauffman food sector project and b) strengthening and coordinating the existing startup ecosystem.

 Grow & Retain: Anchor Export Companies & Help Very Small Local Businesses Grow